deablosf/game-proposal/README.md

 You play Ramesses; it's the 70s  and Ramesses is a Bronx street punk raised in a orphanage run by a mad one armed ex-triad.
 Ramesses' life long friend and blood brother Atlas has been kidnapped by **The Raptures Wronged**.
 A street gang from upstate New York.
 The Bronx mob family gave permission to the wronged to set up shop in one ofthe several story apartment buiildings.
 Your Shifu says it was Atlas' fault for getting cought but that doesn't matter to Ramesses.
 Armed with you caution tape wrapped bat you will Raid that building, save the only family you have in this burning Burough and brake any Jive fool dumb enough to get in your way!

 ### Rules of the game
-A **_first person Turn based RPG_**; _in combat_ you'll have a set of actions you can perform to defeat the enemies before you. _Out of combat_ you'll choose direction to go, rooms to search and characters to interact with.
+A **_first person Turn based RPG_**; _in combat_ you'll have a set of actions you can perform to defeat the enemies before you. _Out of combat_ you'll choose directions to go, rooms to search and characters to interact with.

 ### Wireframe
 When in **_Combat_** the screen should look something like: